GNU Radio: History

 First published in 2001, GNU Radio is an official GNU package.
 Philanthropist John Gilmore initiated GNU Radio with the funding of $320,000 (US) to Eric Blossom for code creation and project-management duties.
+One of the first applications was building an ATSC receiver in software.

-GNU Radio began as a fork of the Pspectra code that was developed by the SpectrumWare project at the Massachusetts Institute of Technology (MIT).
+The GNU Radio software began as a fork of the Pspectra code that was developed by the SpectrumWare project at the Massachusetts Institute of Technology (MIT).
 In 2004, a complete rewrite of GNU Radio was completed, so today GNU Radio no longer has any original Pspectra code.

 Matt Ettus joined the project as one of the first developers, and created the Universal Software Radio Peripheral (USRP) to provide a hardware platform for use with the GNU Radio software.
 In 2004, Matt founded Ettus Research LLC and began selling USRPs that worked with GNU Radio.

 In September 2010, Eric Blossom stepped down as Project Lead and was replaced by Tom Rondeau.

 Early in the project, the core developers began holding semi-annual Hackfests.
 In 2011, the GNU Radio project began holding a yearly conference, called "GRCon", which generally has a Hackfest on the last day of the conference.

 In March 2016, Tom Rondeau stepped down and was replaced by Ben Hilburn as the Project Lead, and Johnathan Corgan, a long-time maintainer, as the Chief Architect.

 In January 2018, Johnathan Corgan retired from his role as Chief Architect and was replaced by Marcus Müller.

 In September 2020, GNU Radio became part of the SETI Institute (a non-profit, multi-disciplinary research and education organization) for all financial and contractual purposes.

 In October 2020, Ben Hilburn and the project officers at the time voted to reorganize the GNU Radio Project's leadership, forming a General Assembly with a set of by-laws that regulate details of how the organization operates.
 A three-member Board made up of elected General Assembly members took over the roles previously handled by the Project Lead.

 Software

 GNU Radio Companion

 The GNU Radio Companion is a graphical UI used to develop GNU Radio applications.
 This is the front-end to the GNU Radio libraries for signal processing.
-GRC was developed by Josh Blum during his studies at Johns Hopkins University (2006-2007), then distributed as free software for the October 2009 Hackfest.
+GRC was developed by Josh Blum during his studies at Johns Hopkins University (2006–2007), then distributed as free software for the October 2009 Hackfest.
 Starting with the 3.2.0 release, GRC was officially bundled with the GNU Radio software distribution.

 GRC is effectively a Python code-generation tool.
-When a flowgraph is "compiled" in GRC, it generates Python code that creates the desired GUI windows and widgets, and creates and connects the blocks in the flowgraph.
+When a flowgraph is compiled in GRC, it generates Python code that creates the desired graphical user interface (GUI) windows and widgets, and creates and connects the blocks in the flowgraph.

 GRC currently supports GUI creation using the Qt toolkit.